globalsmile/Client-Financial-Analysis/README.md

 As shown by [Data Visualization](https://github.com/globalsmile/Client-Finacial-Analysis#Data-Visualization), It can be deducted that:

 - The client has set a monthly budget amount of `300`, however the client has been finding it difficult to stay afloat of this budget amount
+- It appears the client spent the most in the month of `May`
-- It appears the client has spent the most in the most of `July`
+- It appears the client spent the least in the month of `July`
-- It appears the client has spent the highest amount on `Consultancy`
+- It appears the client has spent the highest amount on `Social`

 ---